-Campus Liaison is Lacey Lauchard, Career Center, firstname.lastname@example.org http://www.twc.edu/
+Campus Liaison is Andrew Smith, Career Center, firstname.lastname@example.org; www.twc.edu/

 - Washington Semester Program at American University

-Campus Liaison is Mike Tager, Political Science, email@example.com http://www.american.edu/washingtonsemester/
+Campus Liaison is Mike Tager, Political Science, email@example.com; www.american.edu/washingtonsemester/

 - The Marist in Manhattan Internship Program

-Marist in Manhattan, offered by Marist College in Poughkeepsie, NY, provides Marietta College students with an opportunity to study, live and intern in NYC with a focus on careers in media and entertainment.
+Marist in Manhattan, offered by Marist College in Poughkeepsie, New York, provides Marietta College students with an opportunity to study, live and intern in New York City with a focus on careers in media and entertainment.
 Some companies where students have interned in the past include: MTV, ABC, HBO Sports, and Warner Brothers Records.

 - Art /Graphic Design — Sara Rosenstock